How to book a cheap holiday

 If you’re on a budget – booking an all-inclusive deal can sound like a cheap option.

-Booking this way means you pay a fixed price and you can pay in pounds – which saves worrying about fluctuations in exchange rates.
+Booking this way means you pay a fixed price and you can pay in pounds, which saves worrying about fluctuations in exchange rates.
 Once you arrive, there’s no need to shell out for meals, ice creams, drinks at the bar or even pay to hire the sun beds.

-But the consumer group Which? says it’s down to your destination whether it’s worth going all-inclusive.
+But consumer group Which? says it’s down to your destination whether it’s worth going all-inclusive.
 It found holidaymakers could save up to £700 per person booking an all-inclusive one-week holiday in Barbados.

 By comparison, a one-week trip to the Algarve worked out £300 per person cheaper if you organised everything yourself including flights, accommodation and meals instead of booking all-inclusive.

-If you are booking all-inclusive – check what’s included – so whether you get a choice of restaurants and bars and if water sports, trips or entertainment are included.
+If you are booking all-inclusive, check what’s included – so whether you get a choice of restaurants and bars and if water sports, trips or entertainment are included.

-3. Buy now pay later holidays
+3. Consider buy now pay later holidays

 4. Make the most of free cancellation policies to shop around